NEATS is our Bible school

 - Cultivate a lifelong love for Christ and others in all graduates, faculty, and staff.
 (Measurable: Faculty mentor can testify to growing love for Christ and will continue to provide accountability** and encouragement beyond graduation in regard to helping student to abide in Christ.)

 - Continue training and mentoring students beyond graduation.
-(Measureable: Every graduate has documented, ongoing contact with Faculty and/or elder alumni after graduation.)
+(Measurable: Every graduate has documented, ongoing contact with Faculty and/or elder alumni after graduation.)

 - Ensure that graduates are able to rightly handle the word of truth (2 Timothy 2:15).
 (Measurable: Students must pass a rigorous, oral exit examination regarding Scripture knowledge and use in problem solving via case studies.)